aryanmathur1/AgriMatch/README.md

 4. Add the `PlantCardsData.json` file into the Xcode project.
 5. Make sure your Firestore database is set up with rules allowing authenticated reads/writes.
 6. Make sure you enter Google Gemini API keys in the required sections.
+7. Resolve any errors that persist.
-7. Run the project on a simulator or real device!
+8. Run the project on a simulator or real device!

 ---

 ## 📈 Future Improvements

 - Auto-sync plant preferences across devices.
-- Add seasonal tips and AI-driven planting advice.
+- Add seasonal tips.
 - Leaderboard of most popular companion pairings among users.

 ---